rundherum/pymia/docs/index.rst

 Main Features
 =============
-pymia's main features are data handling, a deep learning interface, and metrics for result evaluation.
+pymia's main features are data handling and metrics for result evaluation.
 We recommend following our example series "How to use the pymia for deep learning projects" under :doc:`examples`.
-Further, pymia provides basic image filtering and plotting functionality.
+Further, pymia provides basic image filtering functionality.

 Getting Started
 ===============